freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 #### HINTS

-- Type `bash questionnaire.sh` in the terminal and press enter
+- Type `sh questionnaire.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
 - Enter `cd ~/project` in the terminal to get to the project folder if you aren't there